Criminology - Corrections Option, B.S.

 - The composition, manufacture, use, and misuse of drugs and their relationship to criminality

-- The psychological bases of criminal behavior
+- The social, psychological and biological bases of criminal behavior

 - Typology and history of family abuse